March 12, 2019

 “The closer I got to God, the closer I felt to Catherine,” said Josh.
 “It’s true that when you’re closer to God, you’re closer to each other.”

 Enduring to the end: The gospel in action

 After one year of weekly eight-hour drives, challenging coursework, and a new habit of daily scripture study which led to innumerable spiritual experiences, Josh completed the PathwayConnect program.
 PathwayConnect not only helped him gain temporal skills for the workplace, but it also helped him deepen his relationship with Jesus Christ.

 “My faith in Christ is strengthened because of this experience,” Josh said.
 “I’ve learned so much more about Him through this process.
 I feel like I’m doing what He wants me to do.”

-Josh is currently working on earning his social media marketing certificate as he works toward a BYU-Pathway Worldwide bachelor’s degree, accredited by BYU-Idaho.
+Josh is currently working on earning his social media marketing certificate as he works toward a BYU-Idaho online bachelor’s degree, presented and coordinated through BYU-Pathway.